nodejs/package-maintenance/docs/security-guidelines.md

 Project security policy should describe a process for reporting vulnerabilities.
 It is strongly encouraged that the reporting process is confidential to allow maintainers to triage and resolve the vulnerability in private before disclosing it to the public.

-Here are several common ways of reporting vulnerabilities:

-1. Designated email address, e.g. `security@example.com`.
+A common way of reporting vulnerabilities is through a designated email address, e.g. `security@example.com`.
-1. [Node.js Ecosystem Security WG](https://github.com/nodejs/security-wg) responsible disclosure program on [HackerOne](https://hackerone.com/nodejs-ecosystem).

 The policy should clearly specify when confidential reporting is not supported and generally available bug tracking system should be used.